Optimization Techniques for Unsupervised Complex Table Reasoning via Self-Training Framework: PERFORMANCE EVALUATION

 \subsection{Data Augmentation.}

-In this section, we investigate the effectiveness of using our data generation method as a data augmentation technique.
-We first fine-tune the model on our generated data and then fine-tune it on the high-quality human-labeled data.
+In this section, we investigate the effectiveness of using our data generation method as a data augmentation technique. \lizy{Note that we assume that human-labeled training data is available, so we used the basic version--UCTR without using the self-training process.} We first fine-tune the model on our synthetic data and then fine-tune it on the high-quality human-labeled data.
 The performances are shown in Table \ref{data aug}.
-For TAT-QA, the evaluation metric is the EM and F1 score. \lizy{For WiKiSQL, the evaluation metric is the denotation accuracy.} For FEVEROUS and SEM-TAB-FACTS, the evaluation metric is the label accuracy.
+For TAT-QA, the evaluation metric is the EM and F1 score.
+For WiKiSQL, the evaluation metric is the denotation accuracy.
+For FEVEROUS and SEM-TAB-FACTS, the evaluation metric is the label accuracy.
 Experimental results show that the effectiveness of UCTR varies across different benchmarks.
 We surprisingly find that UCTR can substantially boost the supervised performance, with a 6.3 absolute gain of F1 score on the test set of TAT-QA and 3.1 gain of label accuracy on the development set of SEM-TAB-FACTS.
-But similar phenomena are not observed for the FEVEROUS \lizy{and WiKiSQL}.
+But similar phenomena are not observed for the FEVEROUS and WiKiSQL.

-We suppose the main underlying reason is that \lizy{UCTR can alleviate the problem of data sparsity.
+We suppose the main underlying reason is that UCTR can alleviate the problem of data sparsity.
 Both TAT-QA and SEM-TAB-FACTS are datasets collected from specialized domains.
 And the labeled training samples of them are relatively insufficient.
 Specifically, the number of tables in TAT-QA and SEM-TAB-FACTS are 2,757, 1,085, respectively, compared to over ten thousand tables for FEVEROUS and WiKiSQL.
-As a result, the data generated by UCTR can make the model get familiar with the tables and provide a good initialization for supervised training.}
+As a result, the data generated by UCTR can make the model get familiar with the tables and provide a good initialization for supervised training.

-In summary, our proposed unified framework UCTR can generate high-quality human-like data for various tabular reasoning tasks on homogenous or heterogeneous data.
+In summary, our proposed unified framework can generate high-quality human-like data for various tabular reasoning tasks on homogenous or heterogeneous data.
 The synthetic data can significantly boost the model's performance under an unsupervised or a few-shot setting and even enhance the supervised performance further.